PShivers/Vidly/README.md

 Mosh has a great way of teaching, and only a couple hours in I have gotten several answers to standing questions I have had.

+I plan on using this project to learn about automated testing as well.